How To Overcome Unhealthy Stress At Work

 Exposure to moderate levels of stress can help the brain learn to cope with uncomfortable and difficult situations, increasing resilience in the long run.
 Prolonged and intense stress, however, can have damaging long-term mental and physical effects on health.
 For the purpose of this article, we will define stress as being when demands at work exceed an individual’s ability to cope.

-It was World Mental Health Day last week (10th October 2018), and it prompted an important reminder for all of us, that our health and wellbeing needs to take priority.
-Without it, the regular stresses of daily life start to become overwhelming - eroding all aspects of life, including work.
+We are approaching another World Mental Health Day on October 10th , and it prompts an important reminder for all of us, that our health and wellbeing needs to take priority.
+Without it, the regular stresses of daily life start to become overwhelming – eroding all aspects of life, including work.

 Recently the Bank of America surveyed over 1000 small business owners, of this over 41% stated that managing their business was their top cause of stress, triggering double the amount of pressure of maintaining healthy relationships and raising children.